 You will spend a total of 30 days with us in a fantastic, on-the-job training program.
 This 30 days can be on our live-aboard vessel / day boat trips or mixture of both.
 Days you wish to be aboard are flexible, however need to be agreed upon at the start date.

 During your 30 days on the program you will be in a pivotal customer service role, greeting and helping with guest management.
 Your role includes assisting the purser with drinks service as we welcome guests on board, helping with lunch service and keeping our water stations full.
 On the liveaboard vessel you will help keep the inside of the boat clean, including helping out at meal times.

 When you have downtime between duties, you will have the chance to dive or snorkel in order to increase your in-water experience, achieve the minimum dive requirements to enter the Divemaster course, shadow PADI courses and programs and help with dive deck set up and management.

 We cannot stress the value in obtaining this level of experience before you start your Divemaster course.
 Being immersed in the workings of a busy dive school will give you the skills and confidence to go out and work directly after you achieve your professional Divemaster rating!

 Ready to get valuable in-water and industry experience and become a PADI Divemaster?
-Contact our Course Directors for more information.
+Contact our Course Directors for more information including availability and scheduling.

-You’ll also need to complete the following free courses:
+You’ll also need to complete the following free course: